MoutPessemier/MoutPessemier/README.md

 ### About me

 - 📖: I'm currently studying at the Catholic University Leuven in Belgium.
+- 💻: Developer
-- 📸: My passions are design, coding and photography
+- 📸: Photographer
+- 🎥: Cinematographer
+- 🖼: Designer
-- 🥾: I love to sport and be outdoors
+- 🏂: I love to sport
+- 🌳: Nature enthousiast

 ### Connect with me: